jbsaff/SSAS_Demo/SSAS Demo/readme.txt

 Some instructions for getting started.

-This is a really cool project.
+This is a really awesome project.